frank-ourmachinery/tm_debug_utils/README.md

 # Building

+## Building with `tmbuild`

 The Machinery build tool `tmbuild` is the easiest way to build:
 - Copy `tmbuild.exe` from any [The Machinery release](https://ourmachinery.com/beta.html) into the main directory.
 - Run `tmbuild.exe`.

+## Building with `premake5` and your fav build tool

-You can also use [premake](https://premake.github.io/download.html) directly:
+You can also use [premake5](https://premake.github.io/download.html) directly:

+**Windows and Visual Studio**

 - Copy `premake5.exe` to the main directory.
-- Run `premake5.exe` with the desired configuration (vs2019 is what I use).
+- Run `premake5.exe vs2019` with the desired configuration.
+You could also use `vs2017`.
-- Build with your desired development environment.
+- Open the generated solution file `debug-utils.sln` with e.g. Visual Studio 2019

+**Linux/Unix (with source code access)**

+- Make sure you have clang installed and the build essentials of your distribution or system.
+- Make sure your C compiler is clang
+- Copy `premake5` to the main directory.
+- Run `premake5 gmake`
+- All you need to do now is run with `make`

 # tm_debug_utils_api